 – Acknowledging the importance of the state’s forestry industry, the state House has approved legislation introduced by Rep. Martin Causer (R-Turtlepoint) to expand membership on the state’s Hardwoods Development Council.

-“The Hardwoods Development Council has played a vital role in advancing the forestry industry in our Commonwealth for more than three decades,” Causer said.
+“The council has done great work to help support and grow our forestry industry for more than three decades,” Causer said.
 “Expanding representation on the council to additional industry representatives will enhance the council’s ability to develop and advocate for this important segment of our agriculture industry.”

 would add a logger and a private-sector forester to the council.
 It also would add the secretary of the state Department of Education and replace one representative of the now-defunct Hardwood Lumber Manufacturing Association with a member of the PA Forest Products Association.